-100% of families requesting clothing and food assistance have been served and deliver food for families this year.
+The program will provide resources that are tailored to each family based on the Family Outcomes assessment, parent surveys that are completed at enrollment and midyear, and teacher input.
+Family Services will partner with a local group that is starting a clothing closet.
+We will be better able to provide for our children and families in need.
+Families are being helped as quickly as we are notified.
+The response time from both the community resources and the parents has increased.
+Resources for food and clothing are frequently requested.
+The clothing closet has not only helped with families clothing they have also provided car seats to many of our families.
+The county's food bank has assisted many families.
+Our family service worker has been designated to pick up and deliver food for families this year.
 We will continue to do that for families who have transportation needs.
-F. Preschool program will strengthen parent participation from year one to year five in the following areas of family engagement: volunteer opportunities, parent committee, Policy Council, and School Health Advisory Committee.
+Clothing is still a priority for families.
+The Hope Chest continues to be a huge supporter.
+A new food bank has opened up in our county.
+We now have 2.
+This, along with the Thermal Belt continue to help our families.
+We also have many blessing Boxes.
+A map with those locations will be given to families who request help at enrollment.
+A Community Resource handbook will be given to all families at enrollment.
+It will contain flyers from our local participants.
+This should help F. Preschool program will strengthen parent participation from year one to year five in the following areas of family engagement: volunteer opportunities, parent committee, Policy Council, and School Health Advisory Committee.
 Classroom teachers will be responsible for presenting four Family Engagement events throughout the year.
 Teachers will survey the families about their interests in volunteering at the initial home visits.
 Policy Council information reviewed at enrollment events so all parents will have enough information about the council.
-Parent Committees (Parent Cafes) will be introduced to the families at enrollment so all families are aware of them, what they mean and accomplish.
 Family engagement events have not taken place in person this year due to COVID.
 Teachers have been having take home events with families throughout the year.
 Since restrictions have been lifted in person events are now expected.
 Volunteering in person has been on hold because of COVID.
 It will begin when restrictions are lifted.
 Teachers will survey parents about this when it is allowed.
 Many parents expressed an interest in it on the Outcomes survey.
-Families are informed about the Policy Council at enrollment and given the opportunity to participate.
-Interest has been minimal but we continue to encourage and do have parents on the Policy Council.
-We are meeting in person and virtually.
-Parent Cafes have been on In person Family Engagement is back!
+Families are informed about the In person Family Engagement is back!
 We have been having in person family engagement in the classrooms and just with parents.
-Families have been involved with monthly activities that their child's teacher arranges.
+Families have been involved with monthly activities that their child;s teacher arranges.
 Family Engagement activities that Family Services facilitate have been taking place.
 Families are very interested in these and our parent survey supports their interest.
-Volunteering has not been very robust.
-Unfortunately parents having to work seems to be the main reason why parents are unable to join in the fun at school.
-Policy Council members are more active in the policy council.
-Parents encouraging other parents has increased our numbers.
-Parent Cafe has been taking place this year.
-Families have enjoyed stopping in if only for All classrooms had a Fall field trip - family volunteer opportunity.
-There are 5 parents on the Policy Council and several additional parents participated in HS Review discussions and the School Readiness Committee meeting.
-There have been Parent Cafes at each school, information shared while parents interact.